Jury in U.S. teen Rittenhouse's murder trial ends first day without verdict | Law-Order

 At the start of Tuesday, Rittenhouse played an indirect role in whittling down the jury, which was composed of 18 members through two weeks of testimony, to 12 for deliberations.
 He selected six pieces of paper out of a metal raffle tumbler, each with the number of a juror who was then designated an alternate.
 Rittenhouse has pleaded not guilty and took the stand last week to argue that he only fired his weapon after the men attacked him.
 He said Rosenbaum, the first person he shot that night, grabbed the barrel of his semi-automatic rifle.

 Like Zimmerman, Rittenhouse has become a polarizing figure, viewed as heroic by some conservatives who favor expansive gun rights and as a symbol of a reckless American gun culture by many on the left.
-Kenosha has been on edge during the trial, although so far there has been only a small number of protesters outside the courthouse.
+Kenosha has been on edge during the trial, and a small crowd of demonstrators stood watch outside the courtroom on Tuesday, some holding placards in support of Rittenhouse, others calling for racial justice and his conviction.

 On Tuesday, the Kenosha County Sheriff’s Department issued a press release acknowledging "the anxiety surrounding the Kyle Rittenhouse trial" but saying that it currently saw no need to enact a curfew or close off roads.